mthwbarb/bedrock-samples/extended-chatbot/README.md

 ## Instructions

-1. Run `./scripts/setup.sh` to install additional prerequisites including the boto3 SDK which includes Bedrock.
+1. Run `./scripts/setup.sh` to install additional prerequisites.
 2. Navigate to the SAM folder `cd SAM`
 3. Build the SAM package `sam build`
 4. Deploy the package.`sam deploy --capabilities CAPABILITY_NAMED_IAM --guided`  Give your stack a name, and use the region where Bedrock is deployed.
 Use the defaults for the rest of the options.